-- Five courses in Biology for a total of 19-20 credits to include the following:

-- o BIO 121 Principles of Modern Biology I

-- BIO 122 Principles of Modern Biology II

-- o BIO 314 Medical Anatomy and Physiology I (prerequisite: BIO 226 Cellular and Molecular Biology)

-- o BIO 321 Medical Anatomy and Physiology II (prerequisite: BIO 226 Cellular and Molecular Biology)

-- One of the following upper-level Biology courses:

-- BIO 323 Functional Histology

-- BIO 324 Molecular Biology

-- BIO 326 Immunology and Immunochemistry

-- BIO 327 Medical Microbiology

-- BIO 345 Genetics - One of the following research-based courses: - BIO 391, 392 Senior Research Projects I, II - BIO 395, 396 Independent Research - PSY 395, 396 Independent Research - > Two courses in General Chemistry with laboratory for a total of 8 credits (for example, CHM 113 Elements and Compounds Lab and CHM 115 Elements and Compounds; CHM 114 The Chemical Reaction Lab and CHM 116 The Chemical Reaction) - > Two courses in Physics with laboratory for a total of 8 credits (for example, PHY 171 Principles of Classical and Modern Physics and PHY 174 Applications of Classical and Modern Physics) - > Two courses in Psychology for a total of 6 credits - o PSY 101 General Psychology - PSY 221 Developmental Psychology - > One course in Statistics for a total of 3 credits (for example, PSY 200 Research and Design Statistics I or MTH 150 Elementary Statistics) - Mathematics (per the requirements of the professional school) - > Five courses in the Humanities and Social Sciences for a total of 15 credits (for example, courses that satisfy Areas I and III of the Distribution Requirements of the Wilkes University General Education Curriculum)
+- Five courses in Biology for a total of 19-20 credits to include the following: - BIO 121 Principles of Modern Biology I - BIO 122 Principles of Modern Biology II - BIO 314 Comparative Vertebrate Anatomy (prerequisite: BIO 225 - Population and Evolutionary Biology) - BIO 321 Mammalian Physiology (prerequisite: BIO 226 Cellular and Molecular Biology) - One of the following upper-level Biology courses: - BIO 323 Functional Histology - BIO 324 -Molecular Biology - BIO 326 Immunology and Immunochemistry - BIO 327 Medical Microbiology - BIO 345 Genetics - One of the following research-based courses: - BIO 391, 392 Senior Research Projects I, II - BIO 395, 396 Independent Research - PSY 395, 396 Independent Research - Two courses in General Chemistry with laboratory for a total of 8 credits (for example, CHM 113 - Elements and Compounds Lab and CHM 115 - Elements and Compounds; CHM 114 - The Chemical Reaction Lab and CHM 116 - The Chemical Reaction) - Two courses in Physics with laboratory for a total of 8 credits (for example, PHY 171 - Principles of Classical and Modern Physics and PHY 174 - Applications of Classical and Modern Physics) - Two courses in Psychology for a total of 6 credits - PSY 101 General Psychology - PSY 221 Developmental Psychology - One course in Statistics for a total of 3 credits (for example, PSY 200 - Research and Design Statistics I or MTH 150 - Elementary Statistics) - Mathematics (per the requirements of the professional school) - Five courses in the Humanities and Social Sciences for a total of 15 credits (for example, courses that satisfy Areas I and III of the Distribution Requirements of the Wilkes University General Education Curriculum)

-VOLUNTEER EXPERIENCE IN PHYSICAL THERAPY - Each institution has varied prerequisites and all professional schools generally require a certain number of volunteer hours in physical therapy.
+Volunteer Experience in Physical Therapy - Each institution has varied prerequisites and all professional schools generally require a certain number of volunteer hours in physical therapy.
 Some or all of those hours may be fulfilled by the cooperative education or internship experience available through the Wilkes Cooperative Education office or through the Health Sciences Office.

-LETTERS OF EVALUATION - One composite letter from the Wilkes University Health Sciences Committee and one letter from a licensed physical therapist
+Letters of Evaluation - One composite letter from the Wilkes University Health Sciences Committee and one letter from a licensed physical therapist